vishalsingh2972/NamasteJS-Notes/Notes/7-Scope-LexEnv.md

 i.e ***total memory of func. c = local memory of c (variables and func. in c (none)) + reference of lexical env of parent a()***
 - LE of a() in turn is its memory space + reference to LE of parent (Global EC) i.e ***LE of a() = local memory of a (variables and func. in a) + reference to LE of parent (Global EC)***
 - LE of parent (Global EC) in turn is its memory space + reference to LE of parent of Global EC i.e ***LE of parent (Global EC) = local memory of (Global EC) + reference to LE of parent of GEC***
-- LE of parent of GEC points to *null*   //because (Global EC) has no parent
+- LE of parent of GEC is/points to *null*   //because (Global EC) has no parent

  ```
     To summarize the above points: